apache/trafficserver/doc/admin/event-logging-formats.en.rst

 ``pqsn``
     The proxy request server name; the name of the server that fulfilled the request.

-``prcb``
-    The number of proxy response bytes to the client from the cache.

-``prob``
-    The number of proxy response bytes to the client from the origin server.

 ``pscl``
     The length of the Traffic Server response to the client (in bytes).